alexjoverm/blog/source/_drafts/Test-Properties-and-Custom-Events-in-Vue-js-Components-with-Jest.md

   - VueJS
   - JavaScript
   - Testing
-description: Properties and Custom Events are the communication wires of Vue.js Component.
+description: Learn different ways to test properties, events and custom events
 ---

+There are different ways to test properties, events and custom events.

 <!-- more -->